 The airline journalizes receipt of cash as follows:

 Bank ABC Unearned revenue ABC Unearned revenue ABC Revenue ABC

-- An accounting firm obtained its office on rent and paid $120,000 on January 1.
+- An accounting firm obtained its office on rent and paid $120,000 on January 1 as annual rent.
 It does not record the payment as an expense because the building is not yet used.
-While preparing its quarterly report on March 31, the firm expensed out three months' rent i.e. 30,00 [$120,000/12*3] because 3 months equivalent of time has expired.
+Instead it records the cash payment as prepaid rent (which is a current asset):

-Accounting standards strictly require accounting on accrual basis.
-However, there is an alternative called cash basis of accounting.
-Under the cash basis events are recorded based on their underlying cash inflows or outflows.
+An alternative to accrual basis is the cash basis of accounting.
+Under the cash basis, transactions are recorded based on their underlying cash inflows or outflows.
 Cash basis is normally used while preparing financial statements for tax purposes, etc.